apache/openwhisk-wskdeploy/specification/html/spec_trigger_rule.md

 ## Trigger

 The Trigger entity schema contains the necessary information to describe the stream of events that it represents.
-For more information see: '[Creating Triggers and Rules](https://github.com/apache/incubator-openwhisk/blob/master/docs/triggers_rules.md)'.
+For more information, see the document "[Creating Triggers and Rules](https://github.com/apache/incubator-openwhisk/blob/master/docs/triggers_rules.md)".

 ### Fields
 <html>